 Acknowledging great effort and clever play, regardless of who does it, is a fine example of good sportsmanship that children should witness.

-This positive display shows an appreciation and enjoyment of the game rather than focusing on the end result – winning or losing.
+This positive display shows an appreciation and enjoyment of the game rather than focusing on the result – winning or losing.
 It is, however, easy to focus on your child’s individual performance even though they may be playing in a team.
-Unfortunately, it is likely to be perceived as showing disrespect for the team as a whole.
-Rather get to know the names of the other children in you child’s team.
+Unfortunately, it is likely to be perceived as disrespect for the team.
+Rather get to know the names of the other children in your child’s team.
 And cheer for them equally.

-They might be supporting the other team, but they are also parents who care about their children.
+Talk to everyone, even the parents of children on the opposing team.
+You may notice that some people are not keen to talk to you, but engage them anyway.
+While they might be supporting the other team, they are also parents who care about their children.
 By showing our children that we can interact, congratulate and commiserate with supporters of opposing teams, we are teaching them to do the same.
-Befriending other parents is a lot easier when they’re offering wors rolls!

 Sport – we cry for it, we cheer for it, we bleed for it, we sweat for it, we ache for it.
-At the end of the day, we do it because we love it.
+We do it because we love it.
 Let’s keep it that way.